Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Lossless and lossy EMs

 as shown in Fig.~(\ref{fig:4}b).
 The proposed MTMM model is actually applicable to lossy EMs as well, but it requires complex $\tilde{\rho}_0$, whose dispersion should be determined by the concrete structures in real systems.
 For the subwavelength acoustic dipoles based on perforated plates that we will realize in the experiments, the dispersive material properties should adopt

 where $\beta $ is the dissipation factor.
-The derivation of Eq.~(\ref{eq:dipole_para}) is available in {Supplementary Materials}, Section S4.
-By replacing Eq.~(\ref{eq:lossless1}) by Eq.~(\ref{eq:lossy1}), we can actually predict the reflection of a lossy EM with the hard boundary Eq.~(\ref{eq:lossy2}) via MTMM.
+The derivation of Eq.~(\ref{eq:dipole_para}) is available in Supplementary Materials, Section S5.
+By replacing Eq.~(\ref{eq:lossless1}) by Eq.~(\ref{eq:lossy1}), we can derive the explicit form of the reflection of a lossy EM with the hard boundary [Eq.~(\ref{eq:lossy2})]

+where $ \tilde{\xi}_0 = \xi_0 \sqrt{\chi}$, $ \tilde{\xi}_L = \xi_L \sqrt{\chi}$, and $\mathcal{F}\left(v_1, v_2, x_1, x_2\right)$ follows the same definition of Table (\ref{tab:2}).
 Since the dissipation is inevitable in real sample, our motivation is to consider a lossy EM, whose $\beta$ can be designed to make its reflection close to that of the corresponding lossless EM, with a leaky backing.
-It turns out that if $\beta = 630\,\mathrm{Hz}$, the approximation is observed to be valid when $\omega L/c_0 >0.4$ [see Fig.~(\ref{fig:4}e)].
+It turns out that if {$\beta = 630\,\mathrm{rad/s}$}, the approximation is observed to be valid when $\omega L/c_0 >0.4$ [see Fig.~(\ref{fig:4}e)].
 It is displayed in Figs.~(\ref{fig:4}c) and (\ref{fig:4}d) that the impedance spectra are also similar in the two cases, except the low frequency behaviors.
 The above results indicate that a finite lossy EM can mimic the reflection behavior of an ideal lossless EM with leaky backing boundary, laying the foundation for our experimental realization of anti-reflection meta-layer.
-It should be emphasized, however, that the suitable dissipation $\beta$ of a lossy EM actually depends on the impedance contrast, which is already fixed by Eq.~(\ref{eq:ratio}).
+It should be emphasized, however, that the suitable dissipation $\beta$ of a lossy EM actually depends on the impedance contrast, given by Eq.~(\ref{eq:ratio}).}